REPOSITIONING &

 London, United Kingdom

-When Gensler approached the repositioning of a unique but obsolete Brutalist building designed by noted architect Richard Seifert in London’s Covent Garden, the team recognized the unrealized potential of the existing building early in the process.
-To that effect, the design team developed a...
+When Gensler approached the repositioning of a unique but obsolete Brutalist building designed by noted architect Richard Seifert in Covent Garden London, the team recognised the unrealised potential of the existing building early in the process.

 Sheryl Schulze